skiphansen/panog2_ldr/README.md

 # Pano_ldr Commands

-All arguments can be specified in decimal or hex.
+All arguments can be specified in either decimal or hex.
 For hex prefix the hex value with '0x'.
 To save typing commands may be abbreviated.

 The "help" command lists available commands for reference.